wille/vite-preload/README.md

 This plugin will significantly speed up your server rendered vite application by preloading async modules and stylesheets as early as possible and help you avoiding Flash Of Unstyled Content (FOUC) by including stylesheets from async modules in the initial HTML.

+Similar to [loadable-components](https://loadable-components.com/) but built for Vite.

+#### See [./playground](./playground/) for a basic setup with preloading

 ## Explainer

-Vite supports `React.lazy()` and dynamic imports just fine but any lazy imported modules and its CSS imports will not be injected into html or DOM until the entrypoint module has imported them.
+Vite supports dynamic imports just fine but any lazy imported modules and its CSS imports will only be loaded once the parent module has been loaded and executed.
+This can lead to a Flash Of Unstyled Content (FOUC) if the async module is rendered on the server and the browser has not yet loaded the CSS.

-It's a common pattern to have each page/route in your application lazy loaded especially if you are migrating to Vite from something else like webpack with loadable-components.

 This plugin will collect which modules are rendered on the server and help you inject `<link>` tags in the HTML `<head>` and `Link` preload headers for [103 Early Hints](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/103)